French Hot Chocolate

 This post may contain affiliate links, which means that I make a small commission off items you purchase at no additional cost to you.
 Please read my policy page.

 Forget packets of powdered hot chocolate, make this luxurious French hot chocolate or le chocolat chaud instead.
 Sometimes called “drinking chocolate” because it’s thick and creamy and can almost be eaten with a spoon, it’s served in cups rather than large mugs.
 It tastes much richer than the American hot chocolate you may be used to.
 I love making this in place of a dessert on a cold winter night or to top of a meal during the holiday season!
 I recommend using good quality chocolate for this recipe if it’s available to you.
+For a chilly twist, check out my frozen hot chocolate.
+And for a more classic hot chocolate with a toasted finish, try this s’mores hot chocolate.

 I was first introduced to it when I studied abroad in Lausanne, Switzerland.
 Our hosts brought us to a small cafe to keep us from experiencing the effects of jetlag and opted to ply us with sugar instead.
 European-style hot chocolate, called chocolat chaud in French and cioccolata calda in Italian, is much richer, creamier and denser than American hot chocolate.
 The American version is more similar to the consistency of broth.